eregon/app2engine/README.md

 In production, however, the engine files do not seem to be served at all.
 (and if you do not do the trick said upper with serve\_static\_assets, even the mainapp files will not load)

-Update:
-  It seems it works with changing syntax in the "static assets" initializer of the engine.
-The gem is then updated.
-  (delete your lib/myengine/engine.rb, and call again `rake engine` and `rake engine:extra` if you want)

 ## Author